News Alert: Addinex Awarded $260K Grant from the CDC

 Co-Founder & CTO

-Stan started several technology-based companies and is a versatile engineer with experience in mechanical, electrical, and software engineering.
-He holds both BS and MS degrees in Engineering from NYU.
+Stan is a NASA award winning engineer who has started several technology-based companies.
+He is experienced in mechanical, electrical, and software engineering.
+Stan holds both BS and MS degrees in Engineering from NYU.

 Michael Genovese, MD